-- (d) Consistent with the employer's acknowledged responsibility as set out in 6.3(c) above, the employer shall make a reasonable effort to provide each employee with: a standard model computer; computer hardware and software appropriate for teaching and administrative responsibilities; and voice mail. - 6.4 No disciplinary measures shall be imposed on an employee except for just and proper cause; such disciplinary action shall be reasonable and shall be demonstrably proportionate to the seriousness of the specific violation and shall not be contrary to the provisions of Article 6.3.
+- (e) Consistent with the employer's acknowledged responsibility as set out in 6.3(c) above, the employer shall make a reasonable effort to provide each employee with a standard model computer and access to printing resources; computer hardware and software appropriate for teaching and administrative responsibilities. - 6.4 No disciplinary measures shall be imposed on an employee except for just and proper cause; such disciplinary action shall be reasonable and shall be demonstrably proportionate to the seriousness of the specific violation and shall not be contrary to the provisions of Article 6.3.